 The principle components of the structure are the Board of Trustees, its Sub-Committees, Divisional Retirement Committees and the various professional advisors and agents that are called upon by the Board and its committees to help carry out their activities.
-The TCPP is registered in Ontario and as such, certain requirements must meet the Ontario Pension Benefits Act as regulated by the Financial Services Commission of Ontario.
+The TCPP is registered in Ontario and as such, certain requirements must meet the Ontario Pension Benefits Act as regulated by the Financial Services Regulatory Authority of Ontario.
 However, as the TCPP has members across multiple jurisdictions, members’ benefit entitlements are subject to applicable federal or provincial pension standards legislation.
 Also, the Canada Revenue Agency ensures that the TCPP complies with the rules under the Income Tax Act.

 Board of Trustees

 The Board of Trustees is the ultimate level of authority of the TCPP.
 Its role is to ensure assets get the best possible rate of return at an appropriate level of risk for each Division, to oversee maintenance of proper funding for each Division’s benefits, to review any changes proposed by the Retirement Committees and to ratify them.
 The Board is ultimately responsible to all pension plan members and pension regulators.

 The Trustees are Union or Union and Employer representatives from each Division.
 The Board meets at least twice a year to address any new and ongoing business brought to its attention.

 Created to deal with the preliminary work on important matters needing in-depth analysis, sub-committees review the material on specific subjects and make recommendations to the Board.
 Currently, there are four sub-committees: